GarnetSunset/Haircuttery/readme.md

   - The Working Directory of Haircuttery
   - Or a directory of your choice by creating a file called "chrome.ini" with the directory and executable on one line.

+## Excel or CSV format

+Check Example.xlsx for an example of a correctly formatted input file.

 ## Dependencies:

+### General

+- Chrome with Chrome Webdriver.

+### Python

 - xlrd
 - xlwt
 - bs4
 - requests
 - flask
 - numpy
 - regex
 - pyopenssl
 - ndg-httpsclient
 - pyasn1
 - xlsxwriter
 - lxml
 - selenium

 pip can fetch these with the command "pip install -r requirements.txt"

+# This program is no longer being worked on by me, thanks for all the fish.

+(ಥ﹏ಥ)

+I'll accept pull requests for new features though.

 ## Credits:

+StackOverflow, RTFM is too hard for me so you guys rock.

 FGAO22, for an awesome example and basis. <https://github.com/fgao22/GSD>

-rprasad, for his XLRD guide. <https://blogs.harvard.edu/rprasad/2014/06/16/reading-excel-with-python-xlrd/>
+rprasad, for his excellent XLRD guide. <https://blogs.harvard.edu/rprasad/2014/06/16/reading-excel-with-python-xlrd/>

 Diego Rosales, Helpful Programming Friend.
 My Rubber Duck and Siamese mind.